rgalanakis/robgforpps/_pages/one-city.md

 we give them a reason to engage, rather than tune out.
 We know this will help our students.
 And experience says this also helps our city and society at large.

-**Multi-solving policy: Ensure schools are adhering to Site Council and Climate & Culture Team bylaws that include parent involvement, and revisit PPS policy and those bylaws, to keep parents engaged.**
+**One City Policy: Ensure schools are adhering to Site Council and Climate & Culture Team bylaws that include parent involvement, and revisit PPS policy and those bylaws, to keep parents engaged.**

-**Multi-solving policy: Identify and eliminate administrative directives that override local democratic participation and are not connected to education activities, for example related to site management.
+**One City Policy: Identify and eliminate administrative directives that override local democratic participation and are not connected to education activities, for example related to site management.
 Eliminate bureaucracy and make better local decisions.**

 {% include sectionend.html %}

 <hr class="section-sep" />

 {% include sectionstart.html %}
-# School Policy is City Policy
+# One City

 The City of Portland and Portland Public Schools view themselves as totally independent entities.
 Whether it comes to who is responsible for mowing a lawn, or managing streets, or anything else, the relationship is frigid at best and adversarial at worst.